JordanManthey/Hedron-Toss-VR/README.md

 # Hedron-Toss-VR
-A repository showing a subset of the codebase for my VR game, Hedron Toss.
-This source code highlights the core game development patterns and techniques used to drive the game.
+This is a code sample from my VR game, Hedron Toss.
+These classes highlight some of the core game development patterns and techniques used to drive the game.

 Summary Notes: